Fornaxian/pixeldrain_web/res/include/md/100_gigabit_ethernet.md

 So what are good values for these?
 Well, we can do some math here.
 Our NIC can send 100 Gigabits per second.
 That's 12.5 GB.
 A network packet is usually 1500 bytes.
 This means that we need to send 8333333 packets per second to reach full speed.
-Our ring buffer can hold 8192 packets, so if we divide that number again we learn that we need to send 1017 full ring buffers per second to reach full speed.
+Our ring buffer can hold 8192 packets, so if we divide by that number we learn that we need to send 1017 entire ring buffers per second to reach full speed.

 Waiting for the ring buffer to be completely full is probably not a good idea, since then we can't add more packets until the previous packets have been copied out.
 So we want to be able to empty the ring buffer twice.
-That leaves us with ring buffers per second.
-Now convert that buffers per second number to µs per
-buffer: `1000000 / 2034 = 492µs`, we land on a value of 492µs per interrupt.
+That leaves us with 2034 ring buffers per second.
+Now convert that buffers per second number to µs per buffer: `1000000 / 2034 = 492µs`, we land on a value of 492µs per interrupt.
 This is our ceiling value.
 Higher than this and the buffers will overflow.
 But 492µs is nearly half a millisecond, that's an eternity in CPU time.
 That's high enough that it might actually make a measurable difference in packet latency.
-So we opt for a safe value of 100µs instead.
-That still gives the CPU plenty of time to do other work in between interrupts, but is low enough to barely make a measurable difference in latency.
+So we opt for a more sane value of 100µs instead.
+That still gives the CPU plenty of time to do other work in between interrupts.
+A 3 GHz CPU core will be able to perform about 30000 calculations inbetween each interrupt.
+At the same time it's low enough to barely make a measurable difference in latency, at most a tenth of a millisecond.

 As for the `{rx,tx}-frames` variables.
 We just spent all that time calculating the ideal interrupt interval, I don't really want the NIC to start interrupting